Anonymous6598/Anonymous_NPU_booster_library/README.md

 # Attention:
 - This package is under active development.
 - Currently, package is unusuable.
-- It will be released
+- It will be released soon

 #  Anonymous NPU booster Library (previously: Intel® NPU Acceleration Library)